 They are as different as three people could be.
 Evan, who prides himself on being a hard-core scientist, is only now becoming aware that there may be things that matter more than objectively provable facts.
 Kate, an artist and a novelist, has had it easy due to an inheritance from her parents, until that was taken from her.
 Mira lives every moment like it will be her last, calling everything exactly as she sees it and never accepting less from anyone else.
 Years ago, they parted ways.
 Now they must work together in order to survive.

 While the story is set three hundred years in the future, it casts a sharp eye on issues of the 21st century.
 What is the boundary between a genuine infoterrorist – who releases a secret in order to cause harm – with someone who simply reveals an inconvenient fact about a government or a company?
 What are the acceptable lines defining the relationships between corporations, government, and individuals?
 When someone appears to agree to a loss of freedom, is that consent in fact given freely?

-The Great Symmetry is seeking its fortune in the realm of the publishers.
+The Great Symmetry will be published in the 4th quarter of 2014.
 For inquiries please email JRWells@TheGreatSymmetry.com

 Top image on this page copyright Bruce White.
 Cave image is Copyright Peter and Ann Bosted.
 Space image is NASA/JPL, public domain.